Bahamas tiger shark diving liveaboard trips to Tiger Beach – diving with tiger sharks safely

 The tiger shark is ranked in average size smaller than three other sharks.
 These are the whale shark, the basking shark and the great white shark.

-Special teeth designed to cut through bone and tougher substances
+Tiger sharks have special teeth designed to cut through bone and tougher substances

 The teeth on a tiger shark are unique.
 They have pronounced serrations which are extremely sharp and almost hacksaw like.
 The teeth have an almost unmistakable sideways pointing tip.